A Deeper Look into Convolutions via Eigenvalue-based Pruning: Introduction

-Discovering the correct recipe to recognize the expert kernels may influence both the theory and practice, or, at least, it may validate our current assumptions.
-Regarding the theory side, there are exciting empirical observations on \textbf{overparameterization} such as the lottery ticket hypothesis \cite{frankle2018lottery} and the double-descent in generalization error \cite{belkin2019reconciling,nakkiran2019deep}.
-These studies try to explain deep neural nets' ability to avoid overfitting despite having much more parameters than the number of available samples, and we argue that the definition of expert kernels can can shed new light on the discussion on overparameterization in deep learning.
+Discovering the correct recipe to recognize the expert kernels may influence both the theory and practice.
+Regarding the theory side, there are exciting empirical observations on \textbf{overparameterization,} such as the lottery ticket hypothesis \cite{frankle2018lottery} and the double-descent in generalization error \cite{belkin2019reconciling,nakkiran2019deep}.
+These studies try to explain deep neural nets' ability to avoid overfitting despite having much more parameters than the number of available samples, and we argue that the definition of expert kernels can shed new light on the discussion on overparameterization in deep learning.
 In practice, elimination of non-expert kernels may produce very sparse models.
-As we show in this study, the sparsity structure of the pruned model heavily depends on the problem definition (i.e. the dataset), hence, in some cases, it is possible to remove large groups of neurons resulting in a direct drop in the computational cost.
+As we show in this study, the sparsity structure of the pruned model heavily depends on the problem definition (i.e., the dataset), hence, in some cases, it is possible to remove large groups of neurons resulting in a direct drop in the computational cost.
 Nevertheless, such models when combined with the advances in high performance sparse matrix computations can yield families of energy efficient neural nets \cite{schwartz2020green}.

-In this paper, we present, to the best of our knowledge, \textbf{the first extensive analysis on eigenvalue based heuristics to mark the expert kernels, the distribution of expert kernels through layers, and the change in their pruning behavior during the different phases of training}.
-Our findings include: (1) identification of spectral norm as a more robust heuristic (in the sense that it better preserves generalization accuracy) than the widely-used average absolute weight of a kernel, (2) feasibility of ignoring the complex parts of the eigenvalues to push the pruning ratio further without a significant loss in recognition performance, (3) dataset footprint on the active parameter distribution across layers after pruning, (4) observation of a shift in eigenvalues after the first drop in learning rate causing some heuristics to fail.
+In this paper, we present, to the best of our knowledge, \textbf{the first extensive analysis on eigenvalue based heuristics to mark the expert kernels, the distribution of expert kernels through layers, and the change in their pruning behavior during different phases of training} for image classification problems using CIFAR-10/100 \cite{krizhevsky2009learning}, and Tiny ImageNet \cite{tinyimagenet} datasets.
+Specifically, we found that (1) for identifying expert kernels, spectral norm is a more robust heuristic -- in the sense that it better preserves generalization accuracy -- than the widely-used average absolute weight of a kernel.
+(2) We found that, in some cases, pruning by looking only at the real part of the largest absolute eigenvalue can be used to push the pruning ratio further without a significant loss in recognition performance by eliminating the low-performing expert kernels.
+(3) The dataset used in training has a distinct footprint (i.e. pattern) on the distribution of active parameters across layers after pruning.
+(4) The gap between the largest and the smallest absolute eigenvalues increases after the first drop in learning rate, and this causes some of the heuristics to fail in identifying expert kernels.